DFE-Digital/teacher-success/app/views/content/accessibility.md

 ## Feedback and contact information

 <p class="govuk-body">
-    If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille email <%= govuk_link_to "becomingateacher@digital.education.gov.uk", "mailto:becomingateacher@digital.education.gov.uk" %>.
+    If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille email <%= tracked_mail_to "becomingateacher@digital.education.gov.uk" %>.
 </p>

 We'll consider your request and get back to you in 7 days.

 ## Reporting accessibility problems with this website

 We're always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we're not meeting accessibility requirements, contact: <%= govuk_link_to "teacher.training@education.gov.uk", "mailto:teacher.training@education.gov.uk" %>.
+If you find any problems not listed on this page or think we're not meeting accessibility requirements, contact: <%= tracked_mail_to "teacher.training@education.gov.uk" %>.

 ## Enforcement procedure